Bruno Sánchez-Andrade Nuño, PhD

 Press Bio (short form)

-Bruno Sánchez-Andrade Nuño, PhD is Co-Founder and Chief Scientist at Lgnd.io and Clay, building AI tools that let the planet speak for itself.
+Bruno Sánchez-Andrade Nuño, PhD is Co-Founder and Chief Scientist at Lgnd.ai and Clay, building AI tools that let the planet speak for itself.
 Former director of the Microsoft Planetary Computer.
 Author of Impact Science.
 World Economic Forum Young Global Leader.
 Based in Copenhagen.

 Recognition

-• Young Global Leader — World Economic Forum (2013)
+- Young Global Leader — World Economic Forum (2013)

-• PhD Magna Cum Laude — Max Planck Institute (2008)
+- PhD Magna Cum Laude — Max Planck Institute / University of Göttingen (2008)

-• NASA APODMay 22, 2007 and April 5, 2009
+- NASA APOD — May 22, 2007 and April 5, 2009

 Contact